MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concepts-networking.md

 Following are the different configurations of SSL and TLS settings you can have for your flexible server:

 >[!IMPORTANT]
->Starting in early September 2024, new servers will no longer be permitted to use TLS 1.0 or 1.1, and existing servers will not be allowed to downgrade to these versions.
+> According to [Removal of Support for the TLS 1.0 and TLS 1.1 Protocols](https://dev.mysql.com/doc/refman/8.0/en/encrypted-connection-protocols-ciphers.html#encrypted-connection-deprecated-protocols), starting in early September 2024, new servers will no longer be permitted to use TLS 1.0 or 1.1, and existing servers will not be allowed to downgrade to these versions.
 Beginning mid-September 2024, we will initiate a mandatory upgrade of all servers currently using TLS 1.0 or 1.1 to TLS 1.2.
 This upgrade process is expected to be completed by the end of September 2024.
 We strongly recommend that customers ensure their applications are fully compatible with TLS 1.2 before the end of September.

 | Scenario | Server parameter settings | Description |
 | --- | --- | --- |